a16z/a16z-contracts/PrOb/licenses/README.md

 These are restated in ProseObject format.
 They deduplicate very large portions of the text of the various licenses by using one license (ECR.md) as a base and expressing the other licenses as differences on the base.

+The versions are rendered with a tiny bit of perl/PHP done by Primavera De Filippi.
+They can be seen here <a href="http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/PrOb/licenses/">http://www.commonaccord.org/index.php?action=list&file=G/a16z-contracts/PrOb/licenses/</a>

-This also parameterizes the Defined Terms so that they link to the definitions.
+The Defined Terms are parameterized so that they link to the definitions.
+This is done with a library at /Sec/_.md.

-It now also parameterizes the cross-references, as links to the target.
+The cross-references in the text (e.g., Section 1.2) are also parameterized as links to the target.

 There are a number of questions or anamolies in the various texts that are noted here.
 (Collected from the .md files so they are now all in one place.)
 These could be re-expressed as GitHub "Issues".